snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

 :::note A recommendation

-When setting up snaplet for the first time, we recommend setting this parameter to 0 and gradually increment it until the sample of data you fetch trough relationship is enough for your use case.
+When setting up Snaplet for the first time, we recommend setting this parameter to 0 and to gradually increment it until the sample of data you fetch trough a relationship is enough for your use case.

 :::

 ### Max Children Per Node (maxChildrenPerNode: number) (default=unlimited)
-This parameter tell the sampling algorithm how many optional data he's allowed to retrieve at a time.
+This parameter tells the sampling algorithm how many optional data it's allowed to retrieve at a time.
-This can be useful in the case of 1 single rows being linked to one millions rows in another table.
+This can be useful in the case of 1 single row being linked to one millions rows in another table.
 In that case, setting a limit of 1000 will allow the algorithm to fetch only the first 1000 related rows from this relation.

 ### Eager (eager: boolean) (default=false)
-This parameter tell the sampling algorithm to perform "both way relations fetching".
+This parameter tells the sampling algorithm to perform bi-directional relationship fetching.

 Let's take an example: